uhttred/django-proxypay/README.md

 django-proxypay
 =================

 Django Proxypay is a [Django Framework](https://www.djangoproject.com/) application/library that facilitates the integration of your Django project with the [Proxypay](https://proxypay.co.ao/) [API](https://developer.proxypay.co.ao/v2/).
-Allowing to generate referrals, recognize payments and look through Proxypay's webhooks
+Allowing to generate referrals, recognize payments and look through Proxypay's webhooks.

+> If you are looking for a Python alternative that doesn't use any framework, maybe [proxypay-py](https://pypi.org/project/proxypay-py/) could be useful. [proxypay-py](https://pypi.org/project/proxypay-py/) is the official Proxypay library maintained by [TimeBoxed](http://timeboxed.co.ao/)

 ----------------------------------------------------------------------------------